wiblingen/DASH-UPRAVA/README.md

 **Raspberry Pi Zero v1.x (1st Gen, single-core) [^1]**

-: If you have a first-generation Raspberry Pi Zero (Pi Zero (W) Rev.1.1 armv6l) with the single-core processor\*, and have downloaded my RPi Bullseye disk image, you need to do a couple of things before you can access it:
+: If you have a first-generation Raspberry Pi Zero (Pi Zero (W) Rev.1.1 armv6l) with the single-core processor\*, and have downloaded my RPi WPSD disk image, you need to do a couple of things before you can access it:
     1. [Install a WiFi config file before you boot the image](https://w0chp.net/wpa-config-generator/), or connect it to Ethernet.
 Network connectivity is required for first boot-up.
     2. Let the image boot and configure for about 30 minutes, otherwise you will not be able to access the dashboard.